P-p-H-d/mlib/README.md

 HASH and EQUAL and **OOR\_EQUAL** and **OOR\_SET**

-This implementation is in general faster for small types of keys (like integer) but slower for larger types.
+This implementation is in general faster for small types of keys (like integer or float) but slower for larger types.

 Example: